MeyGen

 Status: Awarded CFD

-The MeyGen project has been awarded a Contract for Difference (CFD) in Allocation Round 4 for 28MW with a target commissioning date of 2027.
+The MeyGen project has been awarded a Contract for Difference (CFD) in Allocation Round 4, 5 & 6 for 59MW with a target commissioning date of 2027, 2028 and 2029 respectively.
 The project will be transformational for the tidal energy industry, delivering the world's first commercial scale tidal array and securing MeyGen as the home of tidal energy.

 Status: In planning